 AI-generated clinical vignettes at beginner, intermediate, and advanced levels.
 Submit your reasoning and receive structured feedback.

-98 questions covering DSM-5-TR criteria, differential diagnosis, and clinical reasoning across multiple formats.
+Over 800 questions covering DSM-5-TR criteria, differential diagnosis, and clinical reasoning across multiple formats.

 Review diagnostic reasoning for real-world cases and identify where the clinical logic fails.

-50 diagnostic criteria cards with spaced repetition tracking.
+Over 650 diagnostic criteria cards with spaced repetition tracking.
 Cards marked "needs review" appear first.

 Elena Rodriguez is a 19-year-old Hispanic female undergraduate student who presented to the campus counseling center stating, "I feel like I'm going to explode," and reported frequent episodes of heart palpitations and shortness of breath.
 She stated these feelings began approximately two months ago, coinciding with mid-term exams, but have not subsided despite the semester ending.